 - Create and implement an action plan to increase cultural relevancy in identified priority areas of each organization.

-The series consists of the following 6 seminars in 2016:
+The series consisted of the following 6 seminars in 2016:

 - March: Introduction to Cultural Relevancy